carsondudley1/SGNNs/README.md

 © 2025 The Regents of the University of Michigan
-Carson Dudley Lab — University of Michigan
+Carson Dudley — University of Michigan

 ---